Proportional Fairness in Clustering: A Social Choice Perspective: Fair clustering

-Fairness notions in clustering usually depend on one important decision: whether demographic information (such as gender, income, etc.) is taken into account or whether one is agnostic to it.
+Fairness notions in clustering usually depend on one decision: whether one takes demographic information (such as gender, income, etc.) into account or whether one is agnostic to it.
 A large part of work on fair clustering has focused on incorporating such demographic information, starting with the seminal work of \citet{CKLV17a} who aimed to proportionally balance the number of people of a certain type in each cluster center.
-However, not all work of fair clustering relies on demographic information.
-For instance, in the problem of selecting fair polling locations \citep{ABF+23a}, the composition of agents at the polling locations is arguably less relevant than the placement being fair for each individual agent.
-Independently, and in different contexts, \citet*{JKL20a} and \citet*{CFL+19a} deviated from incorporating demographic information and instead tried to derive fairness notions from the instance itself.
-For \citet{JKL20a} this lead to their notion of \emph{individual fairness}: given a population of size $n$, with $k$ cluster centers to be opened, every agent should be entitled to a cluster center not further away than their $\frac{n}{k}$-th neighbor.
-While this is not always exactly achievable, \citet{JKL20a} gave a simple algorithm achieving a $2$-approximation to this notion.
-On the other hand, \citet{CFL+19a} were motivated not by being fair towards individual members of the population (or agents), but towards groups of agents, defining their notion of \emph{proportional fairness}: given a population of size $n$, with $k$ cluster centers to be opened, no group of size at least $\frac{n}{k}$ should be able to suggest a cluster center they would be better off with.
-While this notion is also not achievable exactly, \citet{CFL+19a} gave a simple $(1 + \sqrt{2})$-approximation to this notion.
+However, not all work on fair clustering relies on demographic information.
+Independently, and in different contexts, \citet*{JKL20a} and \citet*{CFL+19a} instead tried to derive fairness notions from the instance itself.
+For \citeauthor{JKL20a} this lead to their notion of \emph{individual fairness}: Given a population of size $n$, with $k$ cluster centers to be opened, every agent should be entitled to a cluster center not further away than their $\frac{n}{k}$-th neighbor.
+While this is not always achievable, \citeauthor{JKL20a} gave a simple algorithm achieving a $2$-approximation to this notion. \citeauthor{CFL+19a} were motivated not by being fair towards individual members of the population (or agents), but towards groups of agents, defining their notion of \emph{proportional fairness}: no group of size at least $\frac{n}{k}$ should be able to suggest a cluster center they all would be better off with.
+This notion is also not always achievable, and \citeauthor{CFL+19a} gave a simple $(1 + \sqrt{2})$-approximation for it.

-Further, the problem of fair clustering seems inherently similar to the problem of \emph{proportional multiwinner voting} from the field of Computational Social Choice \citep{FSST17a, LaSk22a}.
-Here, the goal is to elect a committee of size $k$ based on the votes of $n$ agents.
-In fact, the notion of proportional fairness of \citet{CFL+19a} was directly inspired by the corresponding proportionality notions of \citet{ABC+16a}, which also require that no group of size $\frac{n}{k}$ agents could deviate to a candidate they would like to see in the committee.